saucepan14/TPMSecuredArch/README.md

 HOOKS(base systemd autodetect sd-vconsole modconf block encrypt-tpm sd-encrpyt filesystem keyboard fsck)
 ```

-After you have done this regenearte the boot related images with
+After you have done this regenerate the boot related images with

 ```
 mkinitcpio -p linux
 ```

 Then recreate the stub and sign it with GenStub and SignEFI (in the order).
-Ensure that the locations of keys files in SignEFI match where you have your stored, if they are stored somewhere else modifiy the file and then run it.
+Ensure that the locations of keys files in SignEFI match where you have your stored, if they are stored somewhere else modify the file and then run it.

 Then if all is correct you should be able to turn off your restart your system and have it decrypt itself!

-If the system fails to decrpyt itself using the commands:
+If the system fails to decrypt itself using the commands:

 ```
 journalctl -b | grep -i tpm